FrancoisBasset/rooibos/README.md

 Splash logo and wallpaper can be modified.
 You just have to copy these files in `$HOME/.rooibos/`.
 Splash logo must be in .svg format in `$HOME/.rooibos/logo.svg`.
-Wallpaper must be in .png format in `$HOME/.rooibos/wallpaper.png`.
+Wallpaper must be in .png or .jpg format in `$HOME/.rooibos/wallpaper.png` or `$HOME/.rooibos/wallpaper.jpg`.

+## Credits

+Thanks to https://github.com/rahra/cairo_jpg to be able to show jpg images in cairo surface.